RichieMuga/go-gin-template/README.md

 # Motivation

 The Go Gin Template aims to provide a robust and well-structured starting point for building scalable and maintainable web applications using Go and the Gin framework.
-By integrating essential tools and best practices, this template helps streamline the development process and ensures a solid foundation for building production-ready applications.
+I personally will be using this as microservices starterpack.

 ### Features

 - [x] Swagger Documentation: Automatically generate and serve API documentation using Swagger.
 - [x] Logging: Utilize slog for structured and JSON-formatted logging.
-- [ ] Testing: Implement tests with the testify library for comprehensive unit and integration testing.
+- [x] Testing: Implement tests with the testify library for comprehensive unit and integration testing.
 - [x] ORM Integration: Leverage gorm as the Object-Relational Mapping (ORM) tool for seamless database interactions.
 - [x] SQLite Support: Use SQLite for a lightweight and efficient database solution.